Arkansas Abortion Statistics

 *The abortion rate is the number of abortions per 1,000 women aged 15-44 years.

-- A woman must receive state-directed counseling about abortion and then wait 48 hours before the abortion takes place.
+- A woman must receive state-directed counseling about abortion in person and then wait 48 hours before the abortion takes place.

 - Health plans offered in the state’s health exchange can only cover abortion in cases of life endangerment, rape or incest—unless an optional rider is purchased.